HYLAS-2 Commercial Satellite, United Kingdom

 Satellite ground station

-The ground control station will be manufactured by Orbital Science Corporation and installed at international customer sites.
+The ground control station is manufactured by Orbital Science Corporation and installed at international customer sites.
 The TT&C system is a technology primarily used to track and control the satellite when deviating from its orbit.
 Communication between the satellite and ground station takes place through the bandwidth allocated to service provider.